Gordon Cooper, one of the original 7 U.S. astronauts, is born in Shawnee,

 Musical theater lyricist and composer Stephen Schwartz is born in New York City.

-Wonderful World of Disney in 2000.
-(Schwartz has written such hit musicals as Godspell, Pippin and Wicked.)
+Wonderful World of Disney in 2000, and the theme song for the Playhouse Disney show Johnny and the Sprites.
+(Schwartz has written such hit musicals as Godspell, Pippin, The Magic Show, and Wicked.)

 The Disneyland television series airs "Man in Flight."
 Disney